 So maybe you bought tofu for the first time, procrastinated on making the dish you set out to, and now it’s nearing the date on the label.
 You know that tofu does go bad, but aren’t sure when that happens.
 Or what are the signs of bad tofu.

 Or you’re a more seasoned tofu consumer, but up to this point you always used the whole package at once.
 Now you needed a smaller amount, and you’re not certain what to do with the leftovers.
-Maybe you even read somewhere, that you should submerge leftover tofu in water, but aren’t quite sure if that’s a legit piece of advice.
+Maybe you even read somewhere, that you should submerge leftover tofu in water, but aren’t quite sure if that piece of advice is legit.